DuoNeb Side Effects

 Note: This page contains information about the side effects of albuterol / ipratropium.
 Some of the dosage forms included on this document may not apply to the brand name DuoNeb.

 Not all side effects for DuoNeb may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to albuterol / ipratropium: inhalation aerosol liquid, inhalation aerosol powder, inhalation solution, inhalation spray

-Check with your doctor immediately if any of the following side effects occur while taking albuterol / ipratropium:More common
+You should check with your doctor immediately if any of these side effects occur when taking albuterol / ipratropium:More common